HANTLUK/PauliDecomposition/README.md

 # Tensorized Pauli Decomposition Algorithm

+This repository contains a Python implementation of the algorithm described in the paper: "Tensorized Pauli decomposition algorithm".

-## Algorithm
+## TensorizedPauliDecomposition
-The Algorithm implements the Pauli decomposition of a square matrix.
-It is designed to be very fast and also working for sparse format matrices.
-Additional features can be the compatibility to other quantum computation tools like Qiskit, pennylane, ...
+This file contains the actual TPD algorithm.
+The TPD inputs a square matrix (numpy array or scipysparse) and outputs its Pauli decomposition.
+The default implementation is working with nonsparse matrices.
+Sparsity can be exploited by setting the optional argument sparse to True.
-## Test Suite
+## TestSuite
-The Test Suite compares the result of different Pauli decompositions to verify their correctness.
+The test suite compares the result of different Pauli decomposition implementations to verify their correctness.
+As a point of reference Qiskit's SparsePauliOp method is used.
 It can also be used for other algorithms then presented, if the output is in the right format including a list of Pauli Strings and a list/np.array of the coefficients.